 Research Question & Argument

-literature on torture in U.S. historyon the nature of U.S. foreign policy at large very rarely meet.
-Consequently, this thesis explore the roots of torture in foreign policy.
+The literatures on torture in U.S. history and on the nature of U.S. foreign policy at large very rarely meet.
+Consequently, this thesis explores the roots of torture in foreign policy.
 It hypothesizes that there are persistent traits in the occurrences of torture throughout U.S. history, which can inform us both about the reasons for torture’s persistence as well as the character of U.S. foreign policy at large.
-Accordingly, torture in U.S. foreign policy is far more than the work of just “a few bad apples.” he roots of torture are twofold.
+Accordingly, torture in U.S. foreign policy is far more than the work of just “a few bad apples.”
+The roots of torture are twofold.
 Firstly, torture has societal roots that extend far beyond those who enact or sanction it.
 Instead, the ideological basis for U.S. torture permeates the actions and tendencies of U.S. government, as well as the society that supports, excuses or overlooks these illegal and reprehensible acts.
 Secondly, torture has historical roots in the U.S. that were evident long before its adoption as official, or unofficial, foreign policy.
 Torture has been evident in the political culture of the U.S. from the nation’s very founding.
 This thesis, therefore, argues that there are persistent traits of U.S. foreign policy that explain the continuation and persistence of torture in the U.S., even in the presence of blatant legal and moral contradictions.

 Torture, of course, is not a uniquely American phenomenon.
 A cursory survey of torture’s global history torture will reveal its use in ancient Greece, in the Roman justice system and in the more modern histories of European nations including France, Great Britain, Spain and The Netherlands.
 These nations, to name just a few, have engaged in torture both domestically and overseas.
 Moreover, Amnesty International reports that between 2014 and 2015, 122 nations tortured or “otherwise ill-treated” people.
 In these instances torture has been often been propagated by the specific contexts and ideologies of these other nations.
 In some cases, such as in the British and Spanish empires, the use and justification of torture could also be said to have inspired and led the way for the U.S. use of torture overseas.